vrsource/vrsource-tslint-rules/README.md

   - Add one or more tests in the test/rules directory
   - Use run_tests.sh to build and run the tests
   - (optional) The .vscode directory includes settings to run and debug rules in vscode.
+     - Just modify the "args" entry to point to the rule test case to run

 Notes for how to build new rules and tests: